thebergamo/start-hapiness/README.md

 ## Goal
 The main idea for this project is help you to start a new Hapi + MongoDB project.
 In this case is a simplest boilerplate project using this tools + Promises =D

+## Inspirations
+When I start this project I look for two main repositories for insparing me to make this.
+[The Agendor's Hapi Sample][4] but this project was depreciated and the [rcorral][5] [project][6] correlated by Agendor.

+Thanks very much for this inspirations projects!

 ## Batteries
 - **Hapi** - Web framework
 - **MongoDB** - NoSQL Database